braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/initial_sdk_setup/other_sdk_customizations.md

 As a result, we recommend continuing to collect the IDFA if you meet any of the following criteria:

-- You are using advertising elsewhere in the app or through our in-app News Feed
+- You are using advertising elsewhere in the app
 - You are attributing app installation to a previously served advertisement
 - You are attributing an action within the application to a previously served advertisement

-IDFA collection is enabled by implementing the [ABKIDFADelegate][29] protocol.
-Please check [IDFADelegate][30] for a full sample code.
+## Implementing IDFA Collection

+Follow these steps to implement IDFA Collection:

+1. Create a class that conforms to the [`ABKIDFADelegate`][29] protocol.
+For a contextual example, see [`IDFADelegate`][30].

 {% tabs %}
 {% tab OBJECTIVE-C %}